Hobo-Hilly/SecurityPlus/README.md

 Email based scams

 # Spam over Internet messaging (SPIM)
+Spam over txt
+spam over email

 # Pharming
+This is redirecting the DNS request from the victim to a maliious website

-# Redirection to a bogus site
+# Redirection to a bogus sit

 # DNS poisoning